charles-uno/Bloodlines/02_the_world_and_its_people.md

 ## Dwarves

-At the heart of the world are the mountains, and at the heart of the mountains live the Dwarves.
-Their mines and halls are nestled deep in the world's foundation.

-Dwarves are short and broad, with earthy coloration.
-The men weave their beards into elaborate braids, and the women do the same with their hair.

-Dwarves are famed warriors.
-Their deep-sourced ores are crafted into exquisite weapons, which in turn are used to fend off the creatures of the deep.
+The world's northmost reaches are crowned by mountains.
+Within these mountains live the Dwarves.
+Their cities, mines, and forges are carved into the living stone, and connected to one another by an expansive series of subterranean highways.

+Dwarves are at least a head shorter than Humans, but weight just as much (if not more) due to their sturdy builds.
+Their coloration is earthy, anywhere from sandy to clay-red to obsidian.
+Dwarven women braid their long, thick hair into elaborate patterns, woven with beads of and precious metals and stones, while the men do the same with their beards.

+Dwarven society is orderly and traditional.
+Each city is made up of clans, and each clan within the city has its own role to fill, whether that be mining, smithing, or defending the city against the creatures of the deep earth.

+The Dwarves worship Valka, the Forgemother, who tends the world's molten core.
+It's said that she created the Dwarves with the first blow of her massive hammer, then breathed life into them with her bellows.
+Valka watches over parents, miners, smiths, and warriors, and has dominion over the elements of stone, fire, and metal.

 ## Elves